 Beyond even the vaccine, Hijano said that it is important to point out that infertility is a common problem.
 There are well-known causes and risk factors, and there has never been a vaccine that has been linked with it.

-As a father of two daughters, Hijano makes it clear that he would not put his own daughters at risk if he was even remotely skeptical.
+Hijano is the father of two daughters, one is 13 and the other is 11.
+Both have now received the COVID-19 vaccine.
+Hijano makes it clear that he would not put his own daughters at risk if he was even remotely skeptical.

-“My 12-year-old daughter got the vaccine as soon as it was available and I’m anxiously waiting for the vaccine to be authorized for those younger than 12 years of age, so my other daughter can be protected,” he said.
+“Both of my daughters got the vaccine as soon as it was available for their age group,” he said.
 “My father passed before he could be a grandfather.
 He would have been a wonderful grandfather.
 I want to be a grandfather one day, so if I thought infertility could be an issue, I would not put my daughters in harm’s way.
-Their futures are very important to me and I trust the research.”
+Their futures are very important to me, and I trust the research.”